MKiyoaki/BSCS-Lecture-Notes/docs/year2/5ccs2seg/re.md

 ###### 12.2.
 Challenges

-- Ambitious goas and timelines, lack of clarity about vision or goals, lack of buy-in
+- Ambitious goas and timelines,
+- lack of clarity about vision or goals,

-  and participation from key players, staff may be involved in other projects
+- lack of buy-in and participation from key players,
+- staff may be involved in other projects

 ###### 12.4.
 Techniques

 - Problems from poor execution
-  - Increased expenses, delays, quality issues, breakdown in client relations, lack of motivation in the team, loss of trust by clients, as well as employees
+  - Increased expenses, delays, quality issues,
+  - breakdown in client relations,
+  - lack of motivation in the team,
+  - loss of trust by clients, as well as employees
 - Importance-urgency matrix (Eisenhower Matrix)
   - Task management tool that helps you organize + prioritise tasks by urgency and importance.
   - Can help focus on tasks needed to be performed soonest
 - Team accountability sessions
   - Leader & members of a team review the strategic plan targets, outcomes, task completion, overall strategy progress

+    > i.e. Regular team meetings
   - A time for leaders to meet individually with employees to review goals and figure out what they will focus on and accomplish next
   - Meetings happen weekly, sometimes daily, last no more than 20 minutes
   - Have team members create & share weekly plans during a Monday morning check-in session
 - If an employee has poor performance
   - Two-way conversation
-    - Focusing on actions and not character.
+    - **Focusing on actions** and not character.
-    - Document worrying instances, provide to employee in advance
+    - **Document worrying instances**, provide to employee in advance
   - Start conversation on a positive note, allow employee to be heard, document the conversation
   - Follow up with the employee at regular time intervals
-  - Focus on results rather than intent
+  - **Focus on results** rather than intent

 ---